 I had numerous ideas for recipes involving bread and a combination of chives, basil and parsley.
 Cheese was involved in nearly all of them, as were eggs.
 However, I wanted to do something a little bit different.

 Perhaps the most common herb used in desserts now is basil.
 It has a fairly sweet, citrus flavour which makes it easily adaptable for sweet dishes; you'd probably have a harder time getting chives, sage or parsley to taste good alongside sugar (although I love a challenge in the kitchen...maybe I'll have a go one day).
-This basil ice cream was a hit with everyone who tried it; they were often expecting to be repulsed, and ended up going back for thirds.
+Basil ice cream was a hit with everyone who tried it; they were often expecting to be repulsed, and ended up going back for thirds.
 It worked beautifully alongside strawberries, whose light, fruity sweetness sits comfortably with the more complex, slightly metallic flavour of basil.

 Basil sugar was an experiment for me last summer; I used it to sprinkle over these honey mango tartlets, giving them a fabulous crunch and another dimension of flavour to set against the super-sweet Pakistani mango topping and soft, creamy ricotta filling.
 When I entertained the concept of doing a sweet dish for this recipe competition, I immediately decided to incorporate the basil sugar.
 It's different, interesting, and surprisingly delicious, delivering a totally unexpected flavour and texture.